DevrexLabs/devrexlabs.github.io/index.md

 layout: layout
 ---

+Hey!
+We're building OrigoDB, the open source in-memory database toolkit for NET/Mono.
+You should probably try it out!

 ## What is OrigoDB?
 OrigoDB is an in-memory database platform.
 The engine is 100% ACID, runs in-process and hosts a user defined data model.
 The data model can be domain specific or generic and is defined using plain old NET types.